State Office Building Projects

 During the construction period, residents and commuters are encouraged to frequently check this site for updates on potential impact on local vehicle and pedestrian traffic.

-For a construction timeline of the Health Building Project, please click here.
+Health Building Project Construction Timeline, please click here.

-For a construction timeline of the Taxation Building Project, please click here.
+Taxation Building Project Construction Timeline, please click here.

 BackGround of the projects